webguru103/smooch-docs/source/rest/index.md

 }
 ```

-Webhooks are a fantastic way to extend the SupportKit platform beyond the built-in feature set.
-You can use webhooks to build your own SupportKit chat clients or to integrate more deeply with your favorite CRM.
+Webhooks are a fantastic way to extend the Smooch platform beyond the built-in feature set.
+You can use webhooks to build your own Smooch chat clients or to integrate more deeply with your favorite CRM.

 These webhook APIs require a `jwt` credential with `app` level scope.
-Furthermore, a webhook can only operate within the scope of a single SupportKit app.
+Furthermore, a webhook can only operate within the scope of a single Smooch app.

 When a webhook event is triggered, a JSON payload will be posted to the URL configured in your webhook object.
 You can see an example of this payload to the right.